| Safe Haskell | Safe-Inferred |

 many1 :: forall s u (m :: Type -> Type) a.
 ParsecT s u m a -> ParsecT s u m [a] Source #

-one or more times.
+many1 p applies the parser p one or more times.
 Returns a

-list of the returned values of p
+list of the returned values of p.

 word = many1 letter